 NMTCs are an essential gap-filling financial tool and traditionally offset 10% – 20% of total project costs, making additional traditional investments in the project more financially feasible.
 In addition, the NMTCs often spur additional private investments in the surrounding community, which can have a positive impact on property values and economic development.

 Cherry Bekaert can help companies in navigating NMTC resources for various projects.
-Read the case studies below to see how our professionals assisted with a 10,000-square-foot space in Athens, Georgia, as well as a repurposed mill in South Carolina, which is now used for non-profit, health and wellness, and retail businesses.
+Read these case studies to see how our professionals assisted with a 10,000-square-foot space in Athens, Georgia, as well as a repurposed mill in South Carolina, which is now used for non-profit, health and wellness, and retail businesses.

 Low-Income Housing Tax Credits